The sentencing process

 • the desirability of allowing the child to live at home;

-• the desirability of allowing the education, training or employment of the child to continue without interruption;
+• the desirability of allowing the child’s education, training or employment to continue uninterrupted;

 • the need to minimise the stigma to the child resulting from a court decision;